mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 ### NOTES
 Total Time: **79 Mins** &nbsp;Rides: **10 km** and **~17.9 km**

-Woke up feeling refreshed but a touch congested.
+Woke up feeling refreshed but a bit congested.

 An errand in town gave me 29 minutes of moving time, (there and back minus the traffic lights), using the mountain bike.